pacanada/chess-ai/README.md

 **Deep lerning agent**:

-- [ ] Learned model, policy, and value network based on plays of DL agents
+- [ ] 1.
+Game implementation with legal moves known and value network based on plays of DL agents
+- [ ] 2.
+Learned model, policy and value network

 **Evaluation of agent strenght**:

-Come up with a simple strength evaluator strategy that can be used to measure progress for the DL agent and baseline for classical engine agent
+Come up with a simple strength evaluator strategy that can be used to measure progress for the DL agent and baseline for classical engine agent.

+1. Choose an arbitrary number of positions
+2. Run them through an engine (stockfish) and rank all posible moves (from best to worst)
+3. Compare chosen move from agent to the list of moves from the engine
+4. Assign score based on how good is the agent choice, if agent choice is more than one (same evaluation for different positions) take the best
+5. Sum the score

+**UI**

+Important for testing